Click on any of the following links for information:

 - Persons who hold an Associate of Applied Arts and Sciences (technical track) degree from a regionally accredited institution.

-- Persons who have compled at least 39 semester hours of college credit from a regionally accredited institution with a minimum of 21 semester hours in general education (including English Composition, American History and College Algebra or equivalents) and at least 18 semester hours in a career, technical or vocational discipline.
-The ideal candidate for the BAAS degree is someone that has completed all of the general education and career courses required (79 semester hours) prior to entering the BAAS program at A&M-Commerce.
+- Persons who have completed at least 44 semester hours of college credit from a regionally accredited institution with a minimum of 26 semester hours in general education (including English Composition, American History, US Science 8 semester hours and College Algebra or equivalents) and at least 24 semester hours in a career, technical or vocational discipline.
+The ideal candidate for the BAAS degree is someone who has completed all of the general education and career courses required (85 semester hours) prior to entering the BAAS program at Texas A&M-Commerce.

 Second Bachelor’s Degree

-Holders of a baccalaureate degree from this university or other acredited four-year college or university may be awarded a second baccalaureate degree.
+Holders of a baccalaureate degree from this University or other accredited four-year college or university may be awarded a second baccalaureate degree.
 All catalog requirements for the second degree must be met including:

 - A minimum of 30 semester hours of credit earned in residence at A&M-Commerce;